-For sure, breaking contours that have emerging weeds often attract walleye but these locations also look fishier on a topographic map and often attract more attention from anglers.
+For sure, breaking contours that have emerging weeds often attract walleye, but these locations also look fishier on a topographic map and typically attract more attention from anglers.
 The large flats that are perhaps an acre or larger however might look unassuming but don’t overlook the productivity.

-My absolute favorite situation for dialing in weed flat walleyes occur when the weeds are growing up about half way down in the water column.
+My absolute favorite situation for dialing in weed walleye occurs when the weeds are growing up about halfway down in the water column.
 If there is a common mistake many anglers make, it would be trying to fish too close to the weeds to the point your presentation is fouled up.
 Because these fish are often scattered over a large area, trolling crankbaits is an incredibly effective way to target these fish.

 Over stained water, we often find that planer boards are not as necessary and if we are in a situation where they are not necessary, we don’t use them to increase our efficiency even more.
 If you can get away with simply pulling lures behind the boat, you can also tell much easier if the lure is fouled up and there is one less step when you get a fish on.

 We have encountered many different nuances to these weed flat walleye patterns over the years.
 Trolling speed is a huge factor to experiment with as trolling speed combined with lure running depth is usually more important than lure color.
 Often, I dare say that speed and depth is often even more important than the lure.
 Our procedure is to make big S-Curves if we are not catching fish so that we can figure out if the fish want the lure slow or fast.
 Don’t be afraid to fish above the weeds and error on the side of high, particularly with planer boards.